metthis/voting-system/README.md

 I'm still planning to do the following:

-- Store voters, candidates and votes in a database rather than in runtime memory
+- [WIP] Store voters, candidates and votes in a database rather than in runtime memory
 - Make the `BallotBox` class encrypt votes submitted into it better anonymise the votes
 - Add more kinds of elections